Lao Zi — Great Philosopher and Founder of Taoism in Chinese Culture

 But the book he handed over before he left, named Laozi or Dao De Jing or Tao Te Ching, was widespread nationwide and formed the philosophy of Taoism in Chinese culture.

-The content of this masterpiece, some people believed is in regard to teach the ruling class how to be a good monarch, while others considered it was revealing the essence of the universe, nature, and society.
+The content of this masterpiece, some people believed is regarding teach the ruling class how to be a good monarch, while others considered it was revealing the essence of the universe, nature, and society.

-In a word, everyone could learn different things out of it, based on their own various perspectives.
+In a word, everyone could learn different things out of it, based on their various perspectives.

 Silk Manuscript of Dao De Jing (Tao Te Chin), Unearthed From Tomb of Prime Minister Li Cang (? — 185 BC) — Mawangdui Museum of Hunan Province